Tuning of the carrier localization, magnetic and thermoelectric properties in ultrathin (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) superlattices by oxygen vacancies: Computational details

-\textit{Computational details.} First principles calculations for (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) SLs ($\delta$ = 0, 0.125, 0.25 and 0.5) were performed within the framework of spin-polarized DFT~\cite{Kohn1965} using the Vienna $ab$ $initio$ simulation package ($\mathrm{VASP}$)~\cite{Kresse1993, Kresse1996} with the projector augmented wave (PAW) basis~\cite{Bloch1994, Kresse1999}.
-The generalized gradient approximation was used for the exchange correlation in the implementation of Perdew, Burke and Ernzerhof~\cite{Perdew1996}.
-In order to take static correlation effects into account, the DFT + $U$ approach~\cite{Anisimov1993} with $U$ = 4 and $J$ = 0.7 eV for Ni 3$d$ states and $U$ = 7 and $J$ = 0 eV for La 4$f$ states were employed within the Liechtenstein's approach~\cite{Liechtenstein}.
-These values are in line with previous studies~\cite{Blanca2011, Geisler2017}.
-We have checked the robustness of our results by testing different values for $U$ and $J$ on the Ni and La sites, and have found only minor differences in the relevant part of the electronic structure.
+First principles calculations for LaNiO$_{3-\delta}$ and (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) SLs ($\delta$ = 0, 0.125, 0.25 and 0.5) were performed within the framework of spin-polarized DFT~\cite{Kohn1965} using the Vienna $ab$ $initio$ simulation package ($\mathrm{VASP}$)~\cite{Kresse1993, Kresse1996} with the projector augmented wave (PAW) basis~\cite{Bloch1994, Kresse1999}.
+The generalized gradient approximation was used for the exchange correlation functional in the implementation of Perdew, Burke and Ernzerhof~\cite{Perdew1996}.
+In order to take static correlation effects into account, the DFT + $U$ approach~\cite{Anisimov1993} with $U$ = 4 eV for the Ni 3$d$ and $U$ = 7 eV for the La 4$f$ was employed within Dudarev's scheme~\cite{Dudarev1998}.

 We model the 1/1 SLs by using laterally enlarged 2$\sqrt{2}a \times 2\sqrt{2}a \times 2c$ supercells that contain 80 atoms in total~\cite{Verma2022}.
-The in-plane lattice constant was fixed to the experimental lattice constants of LaSrAlO$_4$ ($a_{\mathrm{LSAO}}$ = 3.756~{\AA}) and SrTiO$_3$ ($a_{\mathrm{STO}}$ = 3.905~{\AA}) reported in Ref.~\cite{Boris937}, modeling epitaxial growth under compressive and tensile strain, respectively, whereas the $c$ parameter along with the internal positions were fully optimized until the forces were less than 0.001 eV/{\AA}.
-To sample the Brillouin zone, we have used 4$\times$4$\times$6 Monkhorst-Pack $k$-points~\cite{Monkhorst1976} for the $1/1$ superlattices.
-Lastly, we have calculated the thermolectric properties by using Boltzmann transport theory in the constant relaxation time approximation, as implemented in the BoltzTraP code~\cite{MADSEN2006} using a very dense $k$-mesh of $20\times20\times30$.
-For calculating the thermoelectric quantities we have utilized the approach of Sivan and Imry~\cite{Sivan1986}, described and used in previous studies~\cite{Geisler2017, Geisler2018, Geisler2019}.
+To model epitaxial growth under tensile and compressive strain, we fixed the in-plane lattice constant to the experimental lattice constants of SrTiO$_3$ ($a_{\mathrm{STO}}$ = 3.905~{\AA}) and LaSrAlO$_4$ ($a_{\mathrm{LSAO}}$ = 3.756~{\AA}) reported in Ref.~\cite{Boris937}, respectively, whereas the $c$ parameter along with the internal positions were fully optimized until the forces were less than 0.001 eV/{\AA}.
+To sample the Brillouin zone, we have used 5$\times$5$\times$6 Monkhorst-Pack $k$-points~\cite{Monkhorst1976} for the $1/1$ superlattices.